bretton/minio-incinerator/README.md

 ### Hosts which underwent an upgrade from 13.0 to 13.1

-On hosts which have upgraded frm 13.0 to 13.1, the virtualbox driver gives the following error:
+On hosts which have upgraded from 13.0 to 13.1, the virtualbox driver gives the following error:
 ```
 VBoxHeadless: Error -1908 in suplibOsInit!
 VBoxHeadless: Kernel driver not installed